Mistaya River

 The Mistaya River is a short river in western Alberta, Canada.
-It flows through the Canadian Rockies, and a section of the Icefields Parkway was built along its course.
+It flows through Banff National Park in the Canadian Rockies, and a section of the Icefields Parkway was built along its course.

 Mistaya River originates in Peyto Lake, a glacial lake of typical blue colour (due to rock flour).
 Mistaya flows north-west, receiving the waters of creeks such as Delta, Silverhorn, Cirque, Noyes, Chephren, Totem, Epaulette, Bison, Kaufmann and Sarbach.
 A series of elongated lakes are formed along the river: Mistaya Lake and Waterfowl Lakes.

-Mistaya merges into the North Saskatchewan River at Saskatchewan River Crossing.
+Mistaya merges into the North Saskatchewan River at the Saskatchewan River Crossing.

 From its headwaters of Peyto Creek, Mistaya River has a total length of 38 km.

 The origin of the name is from the Cree language: ᒥᐢᑕᐦᐊᔭ (mistahaya) means 'grizzly bear'.